idaholab/moose/framework/doc/content/source/auxkernels/HardwareIDAux.md

 This is particularly interesting in the case of the [PetscExternalPartitioner](PetscExternalPartitioner.md) which has the capability to do "hierarchical" partitioning.
 Hierarchical partitioning makes it possible to partition over compute-nodes first... then within compute nodes, in order to better respect the physical topology of the compute cluster.

 One important aspect of that is that how you launch your parallel job can matter quite a bit to partitioning.
 In-general, it's better for partitioners if all of the ranks of your job are contiguously assigned to each compute node.
-Here are four different ways, and the outcome using `HardwareIDAux`, to launch a job using a 100x100 generated mesh on 16 processes and 4 ndoes with two different partitioner...
+Here are four different ways, and the outcome using `HardwareIDAux`, to launch a job using a 100x100 generated mesh on 16 processes and 4 nodes with two different partitioner...

 Top left (METIS):